Skill Demand Index

 Jobs Analyzed

-Most employers want Marketing Automation Platforms at hands-on daily use, not textbook knowledge.
+Most employers want Marketing Automation Platforms at basic competency with practical application.

 Overview